Missing large

 He announces these might be his last words.
 Then he dies before completing the sentence which would reveal where the treasure is.
 If he hadn’t made the announcement he would have had time to say where the treasure is.

-4. almost 5 years ago on Barney & Clyde
+4. about 5 years ago on Barney & Clyde

 Curious if strip will address the fact illnesses seem due to black market cartridges and that smokers who switch to vaping using legit cartridges are much healthier than if they smoked.
 Do authors feel that people who lack the “will power” to quit nicotine altogether deserve to die from heart attacks and lung cancer?